 The prediction of blocking is still a challenging task due to the complex character of these systems.
-In particular, this complexity is related to the interactions with other flow features (e.g. transient eddies) on different spatial and temporal scales.

-Nevertheless, blocking occurrence can also be a source of predictability in medium-range and subseasonal forecasts (Vitart et al., 2014; Quandt et al., 2017) which may benefit the predictions of related surface impacts.
-However, as shown in the previous sections, surface impacts of blocking systems are highly variable, raising the question if there is an increased predictability for surface extremes caused by the occurrence of blocking compared to non-blocking situations.
+In particular, this complexity is related to the interactions with other flow features (e.g., transient eddies) on different spatial and temporal scales.
+Nevertheless, blocking occurrence can also be a source of predictability in medium-range and subseasonal forecasts (e.g., Vitart et al., 2014; Quandt et al., 2017), which may benefit the predictions of related surface impacts.
+However, as shown in the previous sections (particularly the case studies), surface impacts of blocking systems can be highly variable, raising the question if there is an increased predictability for surface extremes caused by the occurrence of blocking compared to non-blocking situations.